 - Avoid obesity.

-These simple lifestyle changes can greatly improve your sexual health as well as your overall wellbeing.
+These simple lifestyle changes can greatly improve your sexual health and overall well-being.

 Nitric oxide is a molecule produced naturally by your body.
-One of its main functions is to tell your blood vessels to vasodilate, meaning to relax the inner muscles of the vessels, causing them to open up and increase circulation.
+One of its main functions is to tell your blood vessels to vasodilate, relaxing the vessels’ inner muscles, causing them to open up and increase circulation.

-As your circulation increases, the blood, nutrients, and oxygen is able to travel throughout your body, especially to your nether regions, more effectively and efficiently.
+As your circulation increases, the blood, nutrients, and oxygen can travel throughout your body, especially to your nether regions, more effectively and efficiently.

 Here are a few ways you can boost your nitric oxide levels:

 - Eat foods that are high in nitrates.
 This includes celery, lettuce, beetroot, spinach, and arugula.